Aeschynomene elaphroxylon: Cultivation

-Of all the aquatic Aeschynomene species, especially Ae. elaphroxylon is larger-flowered, and has therefore been planted as an ornamental in some areas.
+Of all the aquatic Aeschynomene species, especially Ae. elaphroxylon is larger-flowered, and has therefore been planted as an ornamental plant in some areas.

 It has been cultivated in Malaysia, Sri Lanka, and South America.
-It has also been grown as an ornamental in Bogor on Java, at least in the 1950s or earlier.
+It has also been grown as an ornamental plant in Bogor on Java, at least in the 1950s or earlier.
 It is said to be cultivated in Egypt, as it was said to be studied in the Nile in 1891 by Klehbahn during the British military occupation of the country.
 In actually, Klehbahn was sent specimens of the plant by the explorer Georg August Schweinfurth, who was in Cairo at the time and related that a number of fine specimens were grown there in a small basin in the botanical garden of the medical school, in such a luxuriant state as he had not seen during his travels in the upper Nile and beyond.
-The plant was also grown in the botanical garden in Berlin in the 1880s, but this accession died despite the best efforts of Ignatz Urban -cuttings from Schweinfurth were later grown here.
+The plant was also grown in the botanical garden in Berlin in the 1880s, but this accession died despite the best efforts of Ignatz Urban; cuttings from Schweinfurth were later grown here.